J0s3221/L4-Firewall-implementation-with-eBPF-and-XDP/README.md

     key: 01 00 00 00 value: 9f 98 00 00 00 00 00 00 # packets dropped
     Found 2 elements
 ```

+If your counters were correctly implemented the program worked! ✅

 ## Makefile Setup & Testing